espaces-marx/ai-radicals/CONTRIBUTING.md

 ## Issues

 **When to write one?**

+*The change you propose...*
-- The change you propose (its implementation) is not clear enough to be the subject of a PR, because different paths are available and should be discussed.
+- Needs a clearer plan for implementation, before it can become a Pull Request.
+Different paths are available and should be discussed.
+- Is "_a problem for tomorrow_", more likely to be included in a new version of the guide.

 **How to write it?**
 - Describe the feature you want to add, make propositions on how it could be implemented, explain why it is desirable.